VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/FAQ.md

 - Non-trivial index setup
 - Inability to select more than 10K matching log lines in a single query

 VictoriaLogs is optimized specifically for logs.
-So it provides the following features useful for logs:
+So it provides the following features useful for logs, which are missing in Elasticsearch:

 - Easy to setup and operate.
 There is no need in tuning configuration for optimal performance or in creating any indexes for various log types.
   Just run VictoriaLogs on the most suitable hardware - and it automatically provides the best performance.